‘La Llorona’ movie promotion with Mexican healers draws fire

 Anthropologists believe curanderismo remained popular among poor Latinos because they didn’t have access to health care.
 But they say the field is gaining traction among those who seek to use alternative medicine.

-A limpia is something performed for those suffering from a severe illness or trying to overcome trauma from sexual abuse, Sesma said.
+A limpia is something performed for those suffering from trauma like sexual abuse, Sesma said.
 “It’s not supposed to protect you from being scared at the movies.”

 University of New Mexico professor Eliseo “Cheo” Torres, who hosts an annual conference in Albuquerque on curanderismo, said the tale of La Llorona has nothing to do with curanderos, even if there are curanderos in the film.
 “I don’t see the connection and this probably will be offensive to those practicing traditional healing,” Torres said.
 “Whoever put this promotion together likely has no idea what they are doing.”